avaughn271/CLUES2/README.md

 ## This step takes as input:

 **--times** The input file of coalescent times as described above.
-Either this or a sample file must be supplied, but not both.

 **--ancientSamps** The input file of ancient genotype proabilities as described above.
-Either this or a times file must be supplied, but not both.

 **--popFreq**  The modern derived allele frequency (corresponding to the allele 1, not 0).